vincefn/pyvkfft/README.rst

 What works:

 - C2C inplace transforms, single and double precision
-- C2C out-of-place transform, single and double precision (NB: the input array is overwritten)
+- C2C out-of-place transform, single and double precision (now keeps the original data)
 - normalisation=0 (array L2 norm * array size on each transform) and 1 (the backward
-  transform divides the L2 norm by the array size, so FFT*iFFT restores the orginal array)
+  transform divides the L2 norm by the array size, so FFT*iFFT restores the original array)
 - R2C inplace implemented, but gives incorrect results compared to numpy (R2C+C2R normalised returns the original array, but R2C is different from numpy).
 - small testsuite: use `python setup.py test`